tgsmith61591/clust4j/README.md

         // Without normalization
         new KMeans(mat, k);

  - By default, logging is disabled.
-This can be enabled in any `BaseClustererPlanner` class by invoking `AbstractClusterer.BaseClustererPlanner.setVerbose(true)`.
+This can be enabled by instance in any `BaseClustererPlanner` class by invoking `AbstractClusterer.BaseClustererPlanner.setVerbose(true)`, or it can be set globally: `AbstractClusterer.DEF_VERBOSE = true;`.